mm6/InternetOfThingsCourse/projects/S20Project1.md

    McCarthy.
 When an item is added or deleted, everyone should be notified without polling the server.

    No AJAX is allowed in this part of Project 1.
+It is based on websockets.

    Name your project WhiteboardAppProject.